Digital-Anthropic/cloud-labs/terraform/theory/README.md

 - The `locals` block defines a `region_mapping` map that maps full region names to their corresponding region codes.
 - The `location` attribute of the `azurerm_virtual_machine.example` resource uses the `local.region_mapping["East US"]` local value to set the region code for the virtual machine to "eastus".

-By leveraging local values in your Terraform configurations, you can define intermediate values that can be reused throughout your configuration files, making it easier to manage and maintain your infrastructure code.

 ### Expressions

 Terraform supports a wide range of expressions for manipulating and referencing values within your configurations, such as arithmetic operations, string manipulation, and more.